evandcoleman/remuxer/README.md

         brew install ffmpeg mp4v2 mkvtoolnix
 5. `cd` into a directory with the MKV file(s) you wish to remuxer and run `remuxer`

+# Caveats

+A few assumptions are made about the input file.

+1. The first audio track in the file is the AC3 audio track
+2. I thought there were more assumptions